 The Key Recovery request should be submitted to a KRO.
 In Subscribing Organizations with KROs, they can process the request.
 If the Subscribing Organization does not have a KRO available, a digitally signed form and encrypted email request must be submitted directly to an IdenTrust KRA or a manually signed request must be presented in person to an IdenTrust KRO or KRA.
 A Subscribing Organization's KRO, the IdenTrust's KRO or KRA, as the case may be, will Confirm the identity and authority of the Requestor in accordance with these KRPS sections 3.2.1, and 3.2.2 respectively.
-In cases where a Subscribing Organization's KRO, this encrypted email to an intermediary such as a Subscribing Organization's KRO, this encrypted email with the signed form attached will be forwarded to IdenTrust along with the request so that IdenTrust's KRA can also verify the digital signature and assurance level.
+In cases where a Subscriber provides a digitally signed form within an encrypted email to an intermediary such as a Subscribing Organization's KRO, this encrypted email with the signed form attached will be forwarded to IdenTrust along with the request so that IdenTrust's KRA can also verify the digital signature and assurance level.